Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand how the standard of care is determined for adult defendants in negligence.
-In your revision, focus on:
+For SQE1, you are required to understand how the standard of care is determined for adult defendants in negligence, with a focus on the following syllabus points:

 - the objective nature of the standard of care for adults